ShamanDBI/shaman-core/README.md

 	1. This paper focues on static rewriting of ARM binaries
 	1. It can do this for PIC and non-PIC code with/out symbols
 1. [SaBRe: load-time selective binary rewriting](https://link.springer.com/content/pdf/10.1007/s10009-021-00644-w.pdf?pdf=button)
-	1. SaBRe rewrites specific constructs—particularly system calls and functions—when the program is loaded into memory, and intercepts them using plugins through a simple API.
+	1. SaBRe rewrites specific constructs - particularly system calls and functions - when the program is loaded into memory, and intercepts them using plugins through a simple API.
 	1. We also discuss the theoretical underpinnings of disassembling and rewriting.
-	1. We developed two backends—for x86_64 and RISC-V—which were used to implement three plugins: a fast system call tracer, a multi-version executor, and a fault injector.
+	1. We developed two backends - for x86_64 and RISC-V - which were used to implement three plugins: a fast system call tracer, a multi-version executor, and a fault injector.
 	1. Our evaluation shows that SaBRe imposes little overhead, typically below 3%.
 1. [Non-stop Multi-threaded Debugging in GDB](https://s3.amazonaws.com/arena-attachments/309033/6f46f21a0abfe4de8f56468953378dfb.pdf)
   1. This paper accurately describes the challenges of breakpoint management in muli-threading environment. we have to implement these feature as gdb has implemented it.